HSF/hsf.github.io/_activities/gsoc.md

 Information from last year’s GSoC can be found [here](/gsoc/2018/index.html).
 In 2019 CERN-HSF is again applying for participation in the program.

-If you are interested in the GSoC program contact us using the HSF GSoC mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).
+If you are interested in the GSoC program contact us using the HSF GSoC general mailing list: [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).

 Instructions for participating projects and mentors can be found [here](/gsoc/guideline.html).